Episode 169

 Hi, everyone!
 I am Georgiana, your English teacher and founder of SpeakEnglishPodcast.com.
-My mission is to help you speak English fluently.
+My mission is to help you speak English fluently with no grammar and no textbooks.

 Today we are going to continue to talk about idioms and specific vocabulary related to movies in English.